-GL and LT were responsible for the study conception and design.
+Contributors GL and LT were responsible for the study conception and design.
 GL, YZ and LM were responsible for the drafting of the manuscript.
-AH, ML and LT made critical revisions and provided professional and statistical support.
-All authors read and approved the final manuscript.
+AH, MAHL and LT made critical revisions and provided professional and statistical support.
+All authors read and approved the final version of the manuscript.